IntoTheDev/Behaviour-System-for-Unity/README.md

 # BehaviourSystem
-Universal system of behaviour for all kinds of entities.
+Universal behaviour system for all kinds of entities.

 Files usage: